 Signs that your cat is in heat include:

-A: Saying a cat is “in heat” or “in season” is a way of describing the period when an un-spayed female cat (called a “queen”) is receptive to mating.
-In scientific terms, this is called a cat’s estrous (reproductive) cycle.
+Saying a cat is “in heat” or “in season” is a way of describing the period when an intact female cat (called a “queen”) is receptive to mating.
+In scientific terms, this is called “estrus.”.

 Since feline pregnancy lasts only about 60 days, cats may start going into heat as early as January.

-Typically, a cat may go through two or three heat cycles in one season.
+Typically, a cat may go through numerous heat cycles in one season.
 In some geographic regions, the feline breeding season may be year-round.

-A: Signs to look for include excessive vocalization (howling, yowling and meowing, often very loudly), and agitation (pacing, indoor cats trying to escape the house).
+Signs to look for include excessive vocalization (howling, yowling and meowing—often very loudly) and agitation (pacing, indoor cats trying to escape the house).